-What Is A Wizarding World of Harry Potter Interactive Wand?
+What Are Wizarding World of Harry Potter Interactive Wands?

 There are two types of wands at the Wizarding World of Harry Potter: interactive or non-interactive.
-Non-interactive wands are modeled after character’s wands, but will not perform magic at Universal Orlando.
-To do magic you need an interactive wand, which has a small reflector on the tip.
+Non-interactive wands are modeled after character’s wands, but do not perform magic at Universal Orlando.
+Casting spells require an interactive wand, which has a small reflector on the tip.

 Where Can I Buy An Interactive Wand?

-You can buy interactive wands all around Universal Orlando, however I highly recommend you go to Ollivanders to purchase your interactive wand.
-There is an Ollivanders shop in Diagon Alley and Hogsmeade village.
+Interactive wands are sold at several locations at Universal Orlando, however I highly recommend going to Ollivanders to purchase your first interactive wand.
+Ollivanders has a shop in both Diagon Alley and Hogsmeade village.

 Pro tip: The Ollivanders in Diagon Alley seems to have a shorter wait than the one in Hogsmeade.

 Ollivanders is more than just a shop in the Wizarding World of Harry Potter.
 Ollivanders is an entertaining show for everyone, but one lucky audience member helps bring the magic to life.